Cormac-Maher/GUI-ShopProject/README.md

 # Open the homepage
 open GUI-ShopProject-main/index.html
 Deploy to GitHub Pages
-This project includes a GitHub Actions workflow (.github/workflows/static.yml) that automatically deploys to GitHub Pages on every push to main.

 To enable it:

 Go to your repository Settings → Pages